Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 </div>

+##### Other Observation
+With test size being 0.2, on average, it had low precision on class 3 and low recall on class 0 and class 3, while with test size being 0.3, on average, it had low precision on class 3 and low recall on class 0.

 #### i.
 Test Size Comparison
 KNN and MLP have higher accuracy on larger testing set, while random forest and SVM have lower accuracy on larger testing set.
 This means the former models need less information when training, whereas the latter models need more.

 #### ii.
 Classifier Comparison
 The performance of each model: MLP ~ SVM > KNN ~ RF.
+All of them were good at classifying class 1 (entertainment & arts) and class 2 (science & environment), since they all had relative high f1-score on these classes.

+Take a look at MLP and SVM, they both proned to predict news of other categories as technology news, and predict business news as news of other categories.
+Perhaps it's because those news contained technological terms and business news often related to other topics.

 #### iii.
 Hyper-parameter Comparison
 For KNN, the relation between $K$ and performance was not consistent with different test size.
 In my opinion, it's due to the number of the whole dataset is small.
 Therefore, these 2 datasets have different groups of data when randomly sampled.
 Consequently, the optimal $K$ for good performance was different.